 Joining online is quick and easy.
 However, if you would prefer to join off-line or if you would welcome support, you can contact us in the following ways:

-As of the July 2020 AGM, the leadership team of the Friends is as follows:
+As of May 2022, the leadership team of the Friends is as follows:

 Born in Highgate, North London, Eveline went on to study at the prestigious Wimbledon School of Art.
 Despite a flair for ceramics, she settled on painting, working as both a professional artist and art tutor throughout her accomplished career.